 - Issuing reminders of confidentiality obligations

-- Terminate access to computer assets and accounts as soon as the employee departs.
+- Terminating access to computer assets and accounts as soon as an employee departs

-According to the Harvard Business Review, there are 13 signs an employee is about to quit.
-For productivity-related signs, this might be measured in output, where it’s fairly obvious that an employee is no longer pulling their weight.
+According to Harvard Business Review, there are 13 signs an employee is about to quit.
+When it comes to productivity, which is usually measured in output, it’s often fairly obvious that an employee is no longer pulling their weight.
 You can also measure this by looking at how often they’re logging into mission-critical applications like Salesforce – an employee who isn’t using your systems as much as they used to could be slacking due to an impending move.

-- Doing the minimum amount of work more frequently than usual
+- Doing the minimum amount of work more often

 - Less willing to commit to long-term timelines